moderntribe/square-one/docs/theme/components/quote.md

 # Quote Component

-A simple quote component to be used wherever you need a quote, with an optional cite attribute
+A simple quote component to be used wherever you need a quote, with an optional cite attribute.

 ### File Locations